HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.remote.faq.md

 ### Can VS Code Server be installed or used on its own?

 No. The VS Code Server is a component of the Remote Development extensions and is managed by a VS Code client.
 It is installed and updated automatically by VS Code when it connects to an endpoint and if installed separately could become quickly out of date.
-It is not intended or [[vs.1.7.#license-and-privacy]] for use by other clients.
+It is not intended or [license-and-privacy](#license-and-privacy) for use by other clients.

 ### What are the connectivity requirements for VS Code Server?